 The following unaudited U.S. GAAP pro forma financial information presents the combined results of operations of the Company and Maverick as if the Acquisition had occurred at January 1, 2006 and 2005.
 The historical results of the Company for the year ended December 31, 2006 include the results of Maverick from the Acquisition Date.
-The pro forma results presented below for the year ended December 31, 2006 combine the results of the Company for the year ended December 31, 2006 combine the results of the Company for the year ended December 31, 2006 combine the historical results of Maverick from January 1, 2006 through the Acquisition date.
-The pro forma results for the year ended December 31, 2005 combine the historical results of the Company for the year ended December 31, 2005 combine the historical results of the Company for the year ended December 31, 2005 combine the historical results of the Company for the year ended December 31, 2005 with the historical results of Maverick for the same period.
+The pro forma results presented below for the year ended December 31, 2006 combine the results of the Company for the year ended December 31, 2006 and the historical results of Maverick from January 1, 2006 through the Acquisition date.
+The pro forma results for the year ended December 31, 2005 combine the historical results of the Company for the year ended December 31, 2005 with the historical results of Maverick for the same period.
 The historical results of Maverick included in the pro forma results were prepared under the responsibility of previous management and not audited.
 The unaudited pro forma financial information is not intended to represent or be indicative of the Company's consolidated results of operations or financial condition that would have been reported had the Acquisition been completed as of the beginning of the periods presented.
 It should not be taken as indicative of the Company's future consolidated results of operations or financial condition.